jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 ``language`` is used to localise pywws.
 It's optional, as pywws usually uses the computer's default language as set by the LANG environment variable.
 The available languages are those in the ``translations`` subdirectory of your pywws installation.
 If you set any other language, pywws will fall back to using English.

 ``logdata sync`` sets the quality of synchronisation used by :doc:`../api/pywws.LogData`.
 Set it to 0 for fast & inaccurate or 1 for slower but precise.

+``rain day threshold`` is the amount of rain (in mm) that has to fall in one day for it to qualify as a rainy day in the monthly summary data.

 paths: directories in which templates etc. are stored
 -----------------------------------------------------